 - a.
-To establish Department of Energy (DOE) policy, requirements, and responsibilities for the oversight, management, and administration of Cooperative Research and Development Agreement (CRADA) activities at DOE Facilities. - b.
+To establish Department of Energy (DOE) policy, requirements, and responsibilities for the oversight, management, and administration of Cooperative Research and Development Agreement (CRADA) activities at DOE facilities. - b.
 To provide practical guidelines that will expedite the CRADA process. - c.
-To make certain through the use of CRADAs, consistent with the terms of the DOE Facility Contract or delegation of authority, DOE and its facilities will- - (1) facilitate the efficient and expeditious development, transfer, and exploitation of Federally owned or originated technology to non-DOE entities for the public benefit and to enhance the accomplishment of DOE missions; - (2) leverage DOE resources, through its programs and facilities, through partnering; and - (3) ensure fairness of opportunity, protect the national security, promote the economic interests of the United States, and provide a variety of means to respond to private-sector concerns and interests about facility technology partnering activities. - d.
-To ensure that DOE and its facilities- - (1) carry out CRADA activities in accordance with applicable laws and authorities; and - ensure consistent development and application of policy and procedures in planning and conducting CRADA activities at DOE facilities; and ensure the availability of timely and accurate CRADA data and information to monitor, evaluate, and describe DOE CRADA activities. - 2.
+To make certain through the use of CRADAs, consistent with the terms of the DOE Facility Contract or delegation of authority, DOE and its facilities will- - (1) facilitate the efficient and expeditious development, transfer, and exploitation of Federally owned or originated technology to non-DOE entities for the public benefit and to enhance the accomplishment of DOE missions; - (2) leverage DOE resources, through its programs and facilities, through partnering; and - (3) ensure fairness of opportunity, protect the national security, promote the economic interests of the United States, and provide a variety of means to respond to private-sector concerns and interests about facility technology partnering activities - d.
+To ensure that DOE and its facilities- - (1) carry out CRADA activities in accordance with applicable laws and authorities; and - (2) ensure consistent development and application of policy and procedures in planning and conducting CRADA activities at DOE facilities; and ensure the availability of timely and accurate CRADA data and information to monitor, evaluate, and describe DOE CRADA activities. - 2.
 CANCELLATIONS.
-DOE O 483.1, DOE Cooperative Research and Development Agreements, dated 1-12-01, and DOE M 483.1-1, DOE Cooperative Research and Development Agreements Manual, dated 1-12-01.
-Cancellation of a directive does not, by itself, modify or otherwise affect any contractual or regulatory obligation to comply with the directive.
+DOE O 483.1A, DOE Cooperative Research and Development Agreements, dated 11-06-13.
+Cancellation of a directive does not, by itself, modify or otherwise affect any contractual regulatory obligation to comply with the directive.
 Contractor Requirements Documents (CRDs) that have been incorporated into a contract remain in effect throughout the term of the contract unless and until the contract or regulatory commitment is modified to either eliminate requirements that are no longer applicable or substitute a new set of requirements.